Web3 is Tokenization of Everything

 Anyway, the point I’m getting at is that it wasn’t until Web 2.0 that we started to really see mass adoption of the web as we know it.
 The ability to easily share or write information to the web was what facilitated an explosion of activity driven by network effects.

-Coming back to where we started with Web 3.0 and the notion of tokens as a key building block - The blockchain or distributed ledger underpinning Web 3.0 networks provides the decentralisation layer, which can be considered in itself a globally available, unstoppable utility.
+Coming back to where we started with Web 3.0 and the notion of tokens as a key building block - The blockchain or distributed ledger underpinning Web 3.0 networks provides the decentralization layer, which can be considered in itself a globally available, unstoppable utility.
 The execution environment, for example, Ethereum’s Virtual Machine (EVM) provides the layer to execute logic defined in smart contracts, and is the key abstraction for Web 3.0.
-This is the crucial layer for innovation that will lead to wider adoption of the technology, as the layers underneath it provide the platform and availability guarantees that are simply not possible with centralised platforms.
+This is the crucial layer for innovation that will lead to wider adoption of the technology, as the layers underneath it provide the platform and availability guarantees that are simply not possible with centralized platforms.

 Smart contracts have enabled the creation of various abstractions, none of these more powerful then the idea of tokens, first fungible, based on Ethereum’s ERC-20 standard, then non-fungible, based on the ERC-721 standard.
 No other innovation on these blockchain platforms has had the impact of tokens, and certainly both types of tokens have already crossed the chasm into mainstream culture.